top of page

 The 29:11 Story

-Remember the two red beads on every 29:11 Story that represent Satan and the apple on the Old Testament downfall, and the corresponding Old Red Dragon in the middle of the Second Coming on the upside of the Stories?
-There are six more red beads on each Story that represent very important people and events that throughout the Bible were tempted and succumbed to sin.
+There are six more red beads on each 29:11 Story that represent very important people and events that throughout the Bible were tempted and succumbed to sin.
 God’s Story is full of sin and corruption.
 In chronological order, the red beads are: Cain, the Tower of Babel, and King David’s sin against Bathsheba in the Old Testament.
 The New Testament features Judas, church-age sin, and Babylon.

-All of the twelve disciples are featured on every 29:11 Story.
+On the upward swing, the New Testament , all of the twelve disciples are featured on every 29:11 Story.
 Judas is there, but his bead is of course red, like his master, Satan.
 This red bead of Judas follows the bead that represents both The Last Supper and the Crucifixion.
 But, on its other side, you will find an angel at the empty tomb.

 Mary and her sister Martha are also here within the story of Jesus' ministry.
 They are both pink beads, denoting their jewishness.